Looking Back at the Best, Worst Divisions in NFL History

-Looking back at the best, worst divisions in NFL history originally appeared on NBC Sports Chicago
+Looking back at the best, worst divisions in NFL history originally appeared on NBC Sports Washington

 The AFC West is poised to be the NFL’s “group of death” in 2022.